-Public Service Announcement: Writers, Censorship, and SOPA
+Public Service Announcement: Censorship, SOPA and PIPA

 There is nothing that will cause more harm to a writer’s spirit, wreak more havoc on a writer’s heart, or do more damage to a writer’s livelihood than censorship.

 Most writers believe they are safe from censorship.
 Whatever’s being censored usually affects only a small portion of writers and artists.
 However, once the government has the power to censor, there’s no way to tell what they will censor next.
 You might look at the current administration and feel they wouldn’t censor your work.
 But who will be in that administration next year?
 In 2016?
 In 2020?

 Oddly, even in this day and age, there are people who would like nothing more than the power to censor what other people read.
 For example, there was a movement to ban Harry Potter from school libraries.
 Anything controversial is a prime target for censorship: stories that contain sex, drugs, cursing, and violence.
 But sometimes, what most of us would consider rather innocent comes under fire: a book featuring a single parent is accused of undermining family values.
 It sounds ridiculous, but even a book about censorship, Fahrenheit 451 by Ray Bradbury, was banned — for containing a swear word, but the irony is deep and chilling.

 There is no telling what the censors will go after once they have the power.